-This formal learning is delivered using a blend of delivery approaches, which include remote access, classroom learning, and on-the-job support.
+This formal learning is delivered using a blend of delivery approaches, which include remote access, classroom learning, virtual classroom, and on-the-job support.
 The curriculum supports our primary training objective of audit quality, while providing practitioners with the opportunity to strengthen their technical and professional skills, including professional judgement while applying a sceptical mindset.

 The design of the curriculum allows us to select, based on local needs, when we will deliver the training.

-Our Learning & Education leader then considers what additional training is appropriate - formal and/or informal - to address any additional specific local needs.
+Our Learning & Education leader then considers what additional training is appropriate - formal and/or informal - to address any additional specific local needs covering both technical and non-technical training.